-Plan BeerSheba announced by then Defence on December 12, 2011 aims to ensure that the country continues to contribute forces to operations including Afghanistan and successfully transition to a force that is able to respond effectively to future challenges, including humanitarian assistance and disaster relief and other operations.
-The restructuring of the ground forces designed to achieve a greater integration of the Regular Army and component, introduce amphibious operational capabilities of the n land forces.
+Plan BeerSheba announced by the Australian Defence on December 12, 2011 aims to ensure that the country continues to contribute forces to operations including Afghanistan and successfully transition to a force that is able to respond effectively to future challenges, including humanitarian assistance and disaster relief and other operations.
+The restructuring of the ground forces designed to achieve a greater integration of the Regular Army and reserve component, introduce amphibious operational capabilities of the Australian land forces.

 “We’ve replaced light infantry with mechanised infantry and we’ve replaced them in turn with motorised infantry.
 We had to re-skill people and prepare them in a different way for the types of operations they had been asked to do.”
 Morrison added, “It’s been pretty – it’s met what we’ve been required and, as I said, the performance of our soldiers, I think, has been second to none.
 But it has been less than efficient.
 What we need is an army that is better balanced across its force structure, both in terms of its regular forces and its reserve forces.”